 3a 66 97 40

-Hashing is a one-way process: BLAKE is a hash function, which is a one-way process, meaning that it is impossible to reverse derive the original input string from the hash result.
+Hashing is a one-way process: BLAKE is a hash function, which is a one-way process, meaning it is impossible to derive the original input string from the hash result.
 Therefore, it is often used for data integrity verification and password storage, rather than traditional "encryption" for data recovery.